Elevate Your Executive Presence with a Personal Brand

 CEO & Founder

 Do you know what your personal brand is?
 Like it or not, you have one.
 The bigger question is: Did you create it?
 Or did you let other people’s perceptions create it for you?
+At ELC, we have this conversation with many of our executive coaching clients.
+You can anchor the root of your executive presence in your personal brand to accelerate your leadership influence and results.

 Some of our clients get the importance of a personal brand right away, and others find it uncomfortable.
 If personal branding feels uncomfortable to you, it might be because you have a misconception about what it is.